Affiliate links on Android Authority may earn us a commission. Learn more.

 Motorola made some lofty claims of two-day battery life for its Moto G Stylus (2022), but they hold up.
 I had no problem avoiding outlets for a couple of days at a time, and I usually had some remaining charge when I returned home.

 I’m on board with the continuation of the side-mounted fingerprint reader, too.
-It seems to be Motorola’s preferred positioning for the Moto G Stylus family, and it was easy to find with my thumb even when I pulled the phone from my pocket.
-I can see the ambidextrous benefit in a rear-mounted fingerprint reader (like the Moto G Pure and Moto G Power), but the power button is easier to reach in this case.
+It seems to be Motorola’s preferred positioning for its highly touted budget family, and it was easy to find with my thumb even when I pulled the phone from my pocket.
+I can see the ambidextrous benefit of a rear-mounted fingerprint reader (like the Moto G Pure and Moto G Power), but the power button is easier to reach in this case.

 Motorola’s stylus might not be as fancy as Samsung’s S Pen, but I appreciate it nonetheless.
 It’s mostly metal, so it feels heavy enough in the hand, and the round design means you can slide it in and out of its housing without a second thought.
 The mesh tip gives you some semblance of pressure sensitivity, too, since the mesh flattens when you push harder.